Grievance and the Appeals Process

 Appeals / Grievances

 In Vermont, appeals of property assessments (property values) are known as Grievance Hearings with the Assessor/Lister.
 Per state statute 32 V.S.A. § 4111, an abstract of the Grand List must be filed with the town clerk each year of all the property values in the town.
 In Hartford, the list is typically filed mid-May yet per statute the deadline is June 24th.
 This is known as the Abstract of Individual Lists

 When the list is filed, a Change of Appraisal notice is sent to any property that has a change in value.
 Anyone can appeal their value regardless of whether there was a change or not, in any given year.
 All assessments are subject to appeal by the respective property owners.
-Anyone who wishes to appeal must file a timely Grievance Application with our office no later than the end of business the day before the onset of the official Grievance Hearing.
+Anyone who wishes to appeal must file a timely Grievance Application with our office no later than the close of business on the first day of the official Grievance Hearing.

 The office will post an official notice to the public on this website, in the newspaper and any other official posting locations for town notices.
 As well as post any change of appraisal notices.
 This usually occurs in May.